-As of June 30, 2014 and December 31, 2013, the Company had no outstanding warrants.
-As of June 30, 2013, the change in fair value of warrants was \$54.2 million.
+As of September 30, 2014 and December 31, 2013, the Company had no outstanding warrants.
+For the nine months ended September 30, 2013, the change in fair value of warrants was \$54.2 million.

-Note 9: New Market Tax Credit
+Note 9: New Market Tax Credit Entities

-In July 2013 we entered into a financing transaction with Chase Community Equity or "Chase,", and U.S. Bank Community, LLC or "U.S. Bank", collectively the "investors" related to a \$19.1 million acquisition, rehabilitation and construction of our new distribution and manufacturing center in Durant, Oklahoma.
+In July 2013 the Company entered into a financing transaction with Chase Community Equity or "Chase,", and U.S. Bank Community, LLC or "U.S. Bank", collectively the "investors" related to a \$19.1 million acquisition, rehabilitation and construction of the new distribution and manufacturing center in Durant, Oklahoma.
 The investors made a capital contribution to, and Tile Shop Lending made a loan to Chase New Market Tax Credit, The Tile Shop of Oklahoma Investment Fund, LLC, and The Tile Shop Investment Fund LLC, or the "Investment Funds," under a qualified New Markets Tax Credit, or "NMTC," program.
 The NMTC program was provided for in the Community Renewal Tax Relief Act of 2000, or the "Act," and is intended to induce capital investment in qualified lower income communities.
 The Act permits taxpayers to claim credits against their Federal income taxes for up to 39% of qualified investments in the equity of community development entities, or "CDEs."
 CDEs are privately managed investment institutions that are certified to make qualified low-income community investments, or "QLICIs."

 In July 2013 Tile Shop Lending loaned \$13.5 million to the Investment Funds at an interest rate of 1.35% per year and with a maturity of September 30, 2043.
-The Investment Funds then contributed the loan to certain CDEs, which, in turn, loaned the funds on similar terms to Tile Shop of Oklahoma, LLC, our indirect, wholly-owned subsidiary.
+The Investment Funds then contributed the loan to certain CDEs, which, in turn, loaned the funds on similar terms to Tile Shop of Oklahoma, LLC, an indirect, wholly-owned subsidiary.
 The proceeds of the loans from the CDEs (including loans representing the capital contribution made by the investors, net of syndication fees) were used to partially fund the new manufacturing and distribution center project.

-In July 2013, the investors also contributed \$5.6 million to the Investment Funds and, by virtue of such contribution, are entitled to substantially all of the tax benefits derived from the NMTCs, while we effectively received net loan proceeds equal to investor's contributions to the Investment Fund.
-This transaction includes a put/call provision whereby we may be obligated or entitled to repurchase the investors' interest.
-We believe that the investors will exercise the put option in September 2020 at the end of the recapture period.
+In July 2013, the investors also contributed \$5.6 million to the Investment Funds and, by virtue of such contribution, are entitled to substantially all of the tax benefits derived from the NMTCs, while the Company effectively received net loan proceeds equal to investor's contributions to the Investment Fund.
+This transaction includes a put/call provision where by the Company may be obligated or entitled to repurchase the investors' interest.
+The Company believes that the investors will exercise the put option in September 2020 at the end of the recapture period.
 The value attributed to the put/call is de minimis.
 The NMTC is subject to 100% recapture for a period of seven years as provided in the Internal Revenue Code.
-We are required to be in compliance with various regulations and contractual provisions that apply to the NMTC arrangement.
-Non-compliance with applicable requirements could result in projected tax benefits not being realized and, therefore, could require us to indemnify the investors for any loss or recapture of NMTCs related to the financing until such time as our obligation to deliver tax benefits is relieved.
-We do not anticipate any credit recaptures will be required in connection with this arrangement.
+The Company is required to be in compliance with various regulations and contractual provisions that apply to the NMTC arrangement.
+Non-compliance with applicable requirements could result in projected tax benefits not being realized and, therefore, could require the Company to indemnify the investors for any loss or recapture of NMTCs related to the financing until such time as the Company's obligation to deliver tax benefits is relieved.
+The Company does not anticipate any credit recaptures will be required in connection with this arrangement.